cambridgehackers/connectal/doc/library/source/bsv/memtypes.rst

    .. bsv:field:: Bit#(MemTagSize) tag

+   .. bsv:field:: Bit#(TDiv#(dataWidth,8)) firstbe

+   .. bsv:field:: Bit#(TDiv#(dataWidth,8)) lastbe

+      If BYTE_ENABLESis defined as aBSV preprocessor macro,byte write enables are added to PhysMemRequest, intwo fields: firstbe and lastbe.The idea is to enable writing any number of contiguous bytes even if it is less than the width of the shared memory data bus.

+      These have roughly the same semantics as in PCIE.
+The write enable in firstbe apply to the first beat of a burst request and those inlastbe apply to the last beat of a multi-beat burst request.
+Intervening beats of a burst request enable the write of all beats of that burst.

 .. bsv:struct:: MemRequest

    A logical memory read or write request.
 The linear offset of the request will be translated by an MMU according to the specified scatter-gather list.